8 September, 2023

 Use the tips throughout this article when writing your next document, and remember that it takes time to change a habit.
 Give yourself the opportunity to concentrate on updating one or two things, like simplifying your words or writing clearer transitions.
 Once you feel comfortable with a new aspect of writing, you can incorporate an additional suggestion.

-The online Master of Legal Studies (MLS) from the DePaul College of Law provides professionals the knowledge and skills they need to navigate the complex legal landscape, understand legal research and collaborate with legal advisors.
+The online Master of Legal Studies (MLS) from the DePaul College of Law provides professionals the knowledge and skills they need to navigate complex legal landscapes, understand legal research and collaborate with legal advisors.

 Our curriculum covers essential legal topics such as research and writing, regulatory compliance, negotiation, communication and organizational management.
 With three concentration options available in data privacy and cybersecurity law, business law and general legal studies, students can tailor their education to their specific interests and career goals.

 Courses are taught by dedicated faculty who are working lawyers and renowned legal scholars.
-They embed interactive learning components into the coursework, including simulation exercises, practice-based assignments which allow students to hone their skills before applying them to their own workplaces.
+They embed interactive learning components into the coursework, including simulation exercises and practice-based assignments, which allow students to hone their skills before applying them to their own workplaces.

 Applicants from all backgrounds are welcome; no prior legal experience and no test scores are required to apply.
 Through our professional experience waiver, students can receive up to six credit hours (out of the 30 required for the degree) based on their relevant work experience, allowing them to earn their degree in a shorter time frame.